ActurialCapital/opendesk/docs/documentation/workflow/index.md

     AWS S3->>Terminal: Online Access
 ```

 This eliminates the need for manual resource creation and configuration, and also helps to manage the dependencies between resources.
 As a result, you can focus more on developing your applications that run on AWS, rather than spending time on resource management.
-The following scenarios illustrate how CloudFormation can be used to streamline the resource management process.
+The above scenarios illustrate how CloudFormation can be used to streamline the resource management process.

 ## :material-lock: Learn More...